amirmvahed/The-Front-End-Toolkit-for-Back-End-Engineers/lessons/02-HTML/A-html-intro.md

 * **`<html>`**: The root element that wraps all the content of the webpage.
 * **`<head>`**: Contains meta-information about the document, like the title and linked resources.
 * **`<body>`**: This is where the visible content of your webpage goes.

+> 💡 You can see all the html's tags [here](https://www.w3schools.com/TAGS/default.asp).